AlexMitsis/pdc/README.md

-# Exercises for the course: Parallel and Distributed computing
+# Exercises for the university course: Parallel and Distributed computing